-Organic farming projects are being implemented in different municipalities of Limpopo Province by various stakeholders.
+Organic farming11 projects are being implemented in different municipalities of Limpopo Province by various stakeholders.
 The farmers involved in most of the projects are mainly producing vegetable crops with some already selling to the national and international markets.
-In addition to this, the research topics on organic farming would cover other broad areas in crop production and enterprises on livestock.
+In addition to this, the research topics on organic farming would cover broad areas in crop production and enterprises in livestock.